tvaroglu/spot_me_backend/README.md

 The following table presents each API endpoint and its associated documentation
-- For `GET` requests, an example link is provided for demonstration purposes.
+- For `GET` requests, an example link is provided for demonstration purposes
 <!-- - Unless otherwise noted, the results are sorted by name in case-sensitive alphabetical order (i.e. A-Z then a-z). -->

 Endpoint | Docs | Example